 A study of algebraic expressions, quadratic expressions, rational expressions, equations and inequalities, exponents and radicals, graphs, and systems of equations and inequalities.
+This course prepares students for MAT 101, College Algebra.
 This course is for institutional credit only and does not satisfy the general education math requirement (see Developmental Studies).
-Prerequisite: A score of 17 or better on the math portion of the ACT or MAT 010 with a minimum grade of "C."
+This course does not count toward the hours needed for graduation.
+Prerequisite: Required proficiency score on the math portion of the ACT or ACCUPLACER or MAT 010 with a minimum grade of "C."